Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Grenade Launchers, Missile Launchers

 ###### Investigation
-Investigation represents a character's ability to gather evidence, make connections between events, and find hidden information.
-It covers processing crime scene, analysing forensics, searching records, and other general skills that might be used to crack the case and find the missing person ...or the target.
-Most investigation methods require access to people or information.
+Investigation represents a character's ability to gather or evidence, make connections between events, and find hidden information.
+It's used to conduct research, process crime scenes, analyse forensics, searching records, and other general skills that might be used to locate information.
+Most investigation methods require access to people, databases, or other information sources.
 This can often be acquired lawfully or with proper authorization.
 But, if not, it can sometimes be obtained via [Tradecraft skill](#tradecraft).
 - **Common Attributes:** Intelligence, Perception
-- **Advanced Specialties:** Missing Persons, Undercover
+- **Advanced Specialties:** Forensics, Missing Persons
-- **General Specialties:** Computer Records, Forensics, Crime Scenes, Surveillance
+- **General Specialties:** Research, Computer Records, Crime Scenes

 ###### Piloting
 Piloting represents a character's skill operating both aircraft and spacecraft.
 With the ubiquity of high-efficiency aerospace thrusters, these craft are often quite similar.
 Generally, any character who is able to pilot one is also able to pilot the other.
 However, atmospheric flight -- along with some other types of maneuvers -- are generally more difficult.